oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/VXU/CTUX.md

 ## Trivia

-- He's the unit for
+- He's the unit of VXU thats made for MWS.
+- His DoB references the documentation of the CTXU-G, which is 2008.

 #airconditioner